 The bustle of voices surely belongs to the work, and so does the sense of collaboration.
 Except at the very beginning and end, the artist encourages improvisation, just as he tailors his art to the site.
 Progress originated in 2006, but it has definitely made progress.
 It gained competition, too, when halfway through his run a show opened in the tower gallery, of artist responses to the rotunda.
 One can think of it as another act of collaboration.
 Besides, if I felt put upon by Sehgal's play on a docent tour, I should remember burdensome wall labels at the Met.

 Was Sehgal, then, turning performance into collaboration, or was he taking control of visitors like me?
 Artists everywhere are asking in different ways about democracy, diversity, and access.
-Just the summer before, for example, Jerry Saltz took up the cause of art under attack.
+Just the summer before, for example, Jerry Saltz took up the cause of art under attack in an age of "Neo-Mannerism."
 That had to come as a relief for anyone who cares about art, especially artists.
 More than a hundred commented on his Facebook post to offer their support.
 They saw it as much-needed support for them as well.

 Better yet, Saltz slammed a strident, clownish right-wing assault.
 Starting on New York magazine's Web site, Saltz took on Glenn Beck, who saw decades old art in midtown Manhattan as (seriously) socialist propaganda.
 Beck could not even bother to find examples from contemporary summer art, like feminists in Brooklyn or a pretend drug factory in Soho.
 Instead, he singles out famed bas reliefs from a familiar tourist attraction, Rockefeller Center.
 Saltz's response?
 If what you see upsets you, make your own damn art.